nozel-org/freebsd-backupbot/README.md

 ```

 ## Support
-If you have questions, suggestion or find bugs, please let us know via the issue tracker.
+The [manual](https://github.com/nozel-org/freebsd-backupbot/blob/master/manual.txt) provides some more insight in to backupbot.
+If you have questions, suggestion or find bugs, please let us know via Issues and Discussions.

 ## Changelog
 ### 1.4.0-RELEASE (16-01-2022)